 PSYC 999: Dissertation: Students must have an approved dissertation proposal to register for PSYC 999.
-Students are required to register for 3 hours of PSYC 999 per semester until they have completed 12 hours of PSYC 998 and PSYC 999 combined, after which they may take one hour of PSYC 999 per semester.
+Students are required to register for 3 hours of PSYC 999 per semester until they have completed 12 hours of PSYC 998 and PSYC 999 combined, after which they may take 1 hour of PSYC 999 per semester.
 This will be considered full-time study by the university as long as the advisor and department chair certify each semester that the student is working full time on the dissertation.
 (Loans from external sources may have a more stringent definition of "full-time study".)
-Once students enroll in PSYC 999 (Dissertation), they are required by University policy to maintain continuous registration in PSYC 999 until graduation (not including summer).
+Once students enroll in PSYC 999 (Dissertation), they are required by University policy to maintain continuous registration in PSYC 999 until graduation (not including summer unless the student is defending or graduating in the summer term).
 Students who plan to defend the dissertation or graduate in the summer must be enrolled in PSYC 999 in the summer.